 We hate to break it to you: 25 Mbps ain’t fast.
 So if you’re only getting this download speed, you might want to think about doing something about it.

 25 Mbps is just about enough for one person to stream Netflix in 4K.
-And it’s not even enough for a single HD Zoom call!
+And it’s not even enough for a single HD Zoom call (based on 2.5 Mbps in upload speed)!
 So, 25 Mbps is probably not enough for more than one person, let alone a whole household.

 How do we know all this?
 We’ve been running the tests, of course!